websanco/liferay-learn/docs/commerce/latest/en/developer-guide/order-management/implementing-a-custom-order-rule.md

     :lines: 7-19
 ```

-The display context is used to retrieve the value for the minimum quantity configured for the Order Rule.
-The display context contains a single field of type `COREntry` and it is set using the created Order Rule.
+The code retrieves the value for the minimum quantity configured for the Order Rule from the display context, which contains a single field of type `COREntry` and it is set using the created Order Rule.
 The display context has one method to retrieve the minimum quantity configured for the Order Rule and it uses the utility class detailed below.

 ### Add a utility class to retrieve the minimum quantity value